FAQs about the Scientist Training Programme

 Will I have to contribute to the academic tuition fees?

-No; the tuition fees for the academic part of the training programme are fully funded.
+No, the tuition fees for the academic part of the training programme are fully funded.

 How much will I be paid whilst on the training programme?

-During your time on the three year programme you will be salaried at AfC Band 6 per annum.
-You can find details of the current AfC Bands on the NHS Employers website.Funding for any additional expenses is entirely a local decision and should be discussed and agreed with the commissioner, and managed by the employer.
+During your time on the programme you will be salaried at AfC Band 6 per annum.
+Details of current AfC Bands are available on the NHS Employers website.
+Funding for any additional expenses is entirely a local decision and should be discussed and agreed with the commissioner, and managed by the employer.

 Is there any additional financial support available, other than the salary?